-Prevention, which further diversifies our educational offerings.

-- 7. Drug Education: According to the 2016 ACHA-NCHA survey distributed to all students, 63% of Transy students have never used marijuana, but the perception was that 94% of Transylvania University students had used marijuana.
+- 6. Primary and Secondary Programming: During the two-year period, we have increased our passive programming, including social norming campaigns and social media campaigns.
+We continue to use data from the ACHA-NCHA survey to correct misperceptions through our social media and have expanded our giveaways to include chapstick, pop sockets, and cell phone accessories.
+We also have ongoing training for all years a student is enrolled at Transylvania, including AlcoholEdu offered pre-matriculation.
+As of July 2018, all upperclass students complete a refresher course entitled Alcohol.Edu Ongoing, also offered through EverFi.
+As of July 2020, senior students are assigned Higher Education Prescription Drug Abuse Prevention, which further diversifies our educational offerings. - 7.
+Drug Education: According to the 2016 ACHA-NCHA survey distributed to all students, 63% of Transy students have never used marijuana, but the perception was that 94% of Transylvania University students had used marijuana.
 23% of Transylvania students have never used alcohol, but the perceived use was 99%.
 A focus in the past two years has been correcting these misperceptions through presentations and social media.
 The 2018 ACHA-NCHA survey revealed that 67% of all students had never used marijuna, and the perception was that 89% of students had tried it.
 Likewise, 30% of students in 2018 reported they abstain from drinking, and perceived use was down to 96%.
 These slow but steady declines indicate that the programming is working and students are becoming more aware of the realities of alcohol and other drug use on campus as well as making healthy decisions for themselves around alcohol and marijuana use.
-In the 2016-17 academic year there were 22 drug violations and in 2017-18 academic year there were 17.
-In 2018 there were 24 drug law violations referred to the student judicial process.
-In 2019 there were 33 drug law violations referred to the student judicial process.
-While the numbers are fluctuating slightly and appear to be rising, a larger frame of time is needed in order to see trends.
-This is something we will monitor during the next reporting period.
+We look forward to seeing what data is revealed in the Fall 2023 ACHA-NCHA survey.
 Additionally, our campus security officers and housing and residence life staff are trained to recognize the signs of drug use and abuse, in order to help students who may be suffering from substance use/abuse or experiencing an overdose.
 This training also gives the security officers and housing and residence life staff tools to educate students on drug use and abuse. - 8.
 Role of Advisors and Coaches: An emerging area of strength is the role of athletes in drug and alcohol education.
-While coaches are notified directly of any incidents involving their teams, beginning in 2019 and continuing into 2020, any student athlete who does not complete their yearly online alcohol training by the deadline is unable to participate in their sport until their training is complete.
+While coaches are notified directly of any incidents involving their teams, beginning in 2019 and onward, any student athlete who does not complete their yearly online alcohol training by the deadline is unable to participate in their sport until their training is complete.
 Coaches are responsible for monitoring their teams progress, under the supervision of the assistant athletic directors.